tejaskhanna4600/THE-BIG-BANK-THEORY-1/README.md

-# Arthvidya Monopoly - Multiplayer Version
+# The Big Bank Theory - Multiplayer Version

 A multiplayer Streamlit-based Monopoly game where participants join via shared links.

-## 🎮 How It Works
+## 🏦 How It Works

 1. **Share the Link**: All participants (teams + admin) use the same Streamlit app URL
 2. **Login**: Each person logs in with their role (Admin, Team 1-5) and password